tinywrkb/io.github.notion_enhancer.notion-enhanced/README.md

 * [ ] group3: windowing
   * [ ] always-on-top // ? need to test in a DE
   * [ ] integrated-titlebar // broken? need to test in a DE, no titlebar in sway "electron.browser.on is not a function"
-  * [x] tabs // mostly working, hit an issue where all the window is gray out after creating a new tab (bypass preview was enabled)
+  * [x] tabs // mostly working, hit an issue where the entire window was grayed out after creating a new tab (bypass-preview was enabled)
   * [x] tray
   * [x] view-scale
 * [ ] group4